FLOIP/flow-builder/docs/BUILDER_INTEGRATION.md

 - Start from scratch and create a new block editor - requires a component, store, BLOCK_TYPE and installer.
 See `src/components/interaction-designer/block-types` for examples.
 - Wrap an existing block and use it's slots to override default UI.
 Slots available:
     - `branching` - defaults to the `BlockOutputBranchingConfig` component.
 Can be switched off entirely with the `usesDefaultBranchingEditor` boolean prop
-    - `contact-props` - defaults to the `GenericCont``actPropertyEditor` component.
+    - `contact-props` - defaults to the `GenericContactPropertyEditor` component.
 Can be switched off entirely with the `usesDefaultContactPropsEditor` boolean prop
     - `extras` - add content and UI specific to your custom block
     - `resource-editors` - add resource editors for block type specific resources.
 A more specific version of extras.
     - All other UI is common between community blocks.
 If you wish to override then see the [Overriding and customising non block components](#overriding-and-customising-non-block-components) section below